xenoscopic/xeno/README.md

 TODO List
 ---------
+- Make xeno work with tmux/screen.
+At least with tmux, xeno-init messages come across every time the buffer is refreshed and new sessions are launched.
 - Add --all option to sync
 - Add option to kill off sessions automatically after some period of inactivity
 - Make session ids nicer, add central registry to avoid confusing PIDs